IRANNA-MB1/Forecasting-and-Anomaly-Detection-in-Credit-Card-Transactions/README.md

 https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction
 Step2: Download "Credit Card Data Analysis.pbix" file from the repository
 Step3: Import downloaded .csv file in Power BI Desktop
 Step4: Use Power Query to clean and transform the data as needed.
 Step5: Create a line chart to visualize transaction volume over time.
 Step6: Use the "Forecasting" function to create a time series model and predict future transaction volume.
 Step7: Create a control chart to identify anomalies in the data.
-Step8: Use statistical tests (such as the Grubbs test or the Z-score test) to confirm the presence of anomalies.
-Step9: Create a line chart to visualize the anomalies.
+Step8: Create a line chart to visualize the anomalies.

 **<h2>Dashboard | Power BI</h2>**